dineshp17/GENERATIVE-AI-PROJECTS/README.md

-"A blog generator using gemini API "
+"A BLOG GENERATOR USING GEMINI API "

 Aim